Analysis of Drime Cloud's E2EE and Zero-Knowledge Claims

 For users considering Drime Vault:

-Conclusion
+Conclusion (Part 1)

 Drime Vault appears to implement encryption-at-rest for file contents, which provides some level of protection.
 However, the implementation does not meet the industry standard definition of "zero-knowledge" encryption, which requires that metadata also be encrypted client-side before transmission.